huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Can we schedule our lab migration?

 Yes.
-We aim to avoid conflicts with your internal deadline such as papers, conferences, grants etc. to the extend possible.
-We will reach out to BLUE AND ORANGE data spaces to schedule the migration accordance to their preferences.
-We will also try to accommodate requests for labs in WHITE data spaces to the extend possible.
+We aim to avoid conflicts with your internal deadline such as papers, conferences, grants etc. to the extent possible.
+We will reach out to BLUE and ORANGE data spaces to schedule the migration accordance to their preferences.
+We will also try to accommodate requests for labs in WHITE data spaces to the extent possible.

 ### We am supposed to receive a big dataset, should we ask for a prioritization?

 Yes!
 The available storage capacity in the new location is larger.
 Please reach out if you plan to import more than 10 terabytes of data.

 ### When is the last date we can schedule our migration?

 Honestly, we don't know.
 Ideally, we would like all labs to be scheduled for migration during 2024.